Editor’s Note: This post was updated on August 31, 2018, for accuracy and comprehensiveness. It was originally published on September 17, 2015

 Stress management and coping with stress is an important lesson that many people learn in college (although it is a lifelong pursuit).
 The transition from high school to college is also compounded with the transition from adolescence to adulthood, making the four years in college potentially a turbulent time in many people’s lives.

 Instead of snacking when you’re stressed, try healthy activities to help you cope with stress.
 If you’re feeling overwhelmed by schoolwork or distracted by other personal problems, exercise has been shown to promote feelings of mastery and self-efficacy, which can help you cope with stressful situations.

-These tips aren’t just good for freshman in college; they’re good for anyone who wants to keep their weight down!Tagged: Health/Fitness ›
+These tips aren’t just good for avoiding the Freshman 15 your first year in college; they’re good for anyone interested in weight management or weight loss!

 Follow these tips to avoid the Freshman 15 – practice portion control, beware of the calories in alcohol, stay active, eat healthy snacks, and manage stress – and unwanted weight gain will not be part of your first year experience.
 Good luck to this year’s freshman class and get ready for some of the best years of your life.